w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_1/Lesson_1_Balances_Pallet.md

+I've seen a lot of complicated tutorials, so let's try to keep this one simple and organized. :) I hope you enjoy it!

 # The Balances Pallet

 In this section, we will build the very first logic for our state machine: a Balances Pallet.